This year sees Doctor Who

 for Twice Upon A Time

 , to the nearest 10,000 viewers (i.e. two decimal places).
 In addition, we'd like you to predict Doctor Who

 's position in the weekly chart (which will be used in the case of a tie-break).

-The ratings and positions for 2014 and 2015 are presented here for comparison - recent years have seen a decline in television viewing over Christmas Day, with none of the programmes achieving the heady heights of several years ago.
+The ratings and positions for 2015 and 2016 are presented here for comparison - recent years have seen a decline in television viewing over Christmas Day across all channels, with none of the programmes achieving the heady heights of several years ago.

 To enter our competition, please send the following details to email@example.com

 - Your country of entry (full details will be requested only if you are the winner)

 - Your guess at the final viewing figure to the nearest 10,000 (eg.9.99m)